 I designed my personal logo circa 1980 while experimenting with 3-D images on my TRS-80 computer, using my own

 custom programs and 3-D rotation formulae.
 In 1990 I used the same data and formulae to demonstrate the powerful

 graphing capabilities of spreadsheets.
 In 2001, I captured 36 images of the logo at different rotation angles,

 from which I created this spinning version in animated GIF format.

 Chain Image (1993)|

-This chain image came about whilst experimenting with "Ray Tracing", a process for creating photo-realistic looking
+This chain image came about while experimenting with "Ray Tracing", a process for creating photo-realistic looking

 computer generated images.
 I wrote a small computer program to perform the mathematics required to generate a